Pritiks23/hpc-linux-troubleshooting-lab/README.md

 bash fake_memory_pressure.sh

 I did this because memory exhaustion is one of the most common failure modes in HPC jobs.
-The process was terminated by the Linux kernel, which taught me how the Out-of-Memory (OOM) killer behaves when the system runs out of available memory.
+The process was terminated by the Linux kernel, which demonstrated how the Out-of-Memory (OOM) killer behaves when the system runs out of available memory.

 This demonstrated that failures at scale are often abrupt and not always gracefully handled by applications.